ckflight/FMCW_RADAR/README.md

  * ADF4158 Frequency Synthesizer is available due to the nonlinear characteristics of the VCO profile for accurate distance detection.
 ADF4158 can generate pulses with some gap between each sweep.
 During this gap samples are packed and buffered over USB.

   * STM32F4's DAC has a triangular waveform generation option and it can be used for VCO signal generation as well.
 Both option are available on board.
 Check schematic to populate necessary resistor values to use either mode.

- * Receiver chain has LNA, Gain Block and Mixer.
-The gain block drops the Noise Figure from 7 dB to 2 dB, which doubles the detection range.

  * SMA connector has 1 mm pad size, but the 50 Ohm transmission line is 0.342 mm wide.
 To prevent reflection, cutout is implemented beneath the SMA pad with CST Studio simulation which is also available at my repository https://github.com/ckflight/CST_ADS_MODELS_SIMULATIONS